ZK Fault Proof VM

 It serves as the program identity in IZKVerifier.verify and is injected into each game instance via the CWIA game args.

-For SP1 deployments, absolutePrestate corresponds to the program's verification key (programVKey), which is derived deterministically from the circuit binary and structure.
+For SP1 deployments, absolutePrestate corresponds to the program's verification key (programVKey), derived deterministically from the circuit binary and structure.

-Program updates (e.g. a bug fix or a new hard fork) MUST produce a new absolutePrestate.
-OPCM manages absolutePrestate per chain; updates require governance.
+Program updates (e.g. a bug fix, a new hard fork, or a change to the interop set definition) MUST produce a new absolutePrestate.
+OPCM manages absolutePrestate per deployment; updates require governance.

 Reference Implementation